Makaleng

-The two major ethnic groups in Makaleng are the Bakalang and the Bakhurutshe.
+The three major ethnic groups in Makaleng are the Bakalang Bakwena and the Bakhurutshe.
 According to Botswana's 2011 census, Makaleng had a population of 1117, in 297 households.
 Statistics Botswana projected that Makaleng's population would have grown to 1488 by 2020, with 43,9% of the population male and 56,1% female.

-Makaleng has a small clinic which also serves as a supplies centre for surrounding villages, including Sechele, Mambo, Masingwaneng, Toteng and Matenge.
+Makaleng has a sub police station and small clinic which also serves as a supplies centre for surrounding villages, including Sechele, Mambo, Masingwaneng, Botalaote,Toteng and Matenge.
 The village has a preschool, a primary school and a community junior school, which admits students from the aforementioned villages.

 Makaleng inhabitants are mostly subsistence farmers.